Not every animal can or should be saved

 No other adoption promotion program appears to have cut into breeder market share by even that much.
 And unclear is whether the late fall supply of adoptable animals from shelters and rescues will be sufficient to enable Home 4 the Holidays to hold that small gain.

 Aggressive adoption promotion has enabled shelters and rescues to boost pit bull rehoming from 13% of dogs adopted in 2003 to 16% in 2013.
 Pit bulls are only about 5% of all dogs sold by breeders, according to my annual surveys of dogs advertised for sale or adoption.
 But the relatively modest increase in pit bull rehoming has not cut into the numbers of pit bulls bred and eventually impounded or surrendered to shelters.
 Rather, pit bull intake at open admission and animal control shelters increased from 23% of the dogs received in 2003 to 37% in 2013.

 Rehoming more pit bulls, moreover, has come at an ominous price.
-From 2010 through November 15, 2015, at least 38 dogs from U.S. shelters and rescues killed people, including 26 pit bulls, seven bull mastiffs, three Rottweilers, a Lab who may have been part pit bull, and a husky.
+From 2010 through December 31, 2022, at least 85 dogs from U.S. shelters and rescues killed people, among them 61 pit bulls and 23 other dogs of known dangerous breeds..

-This was 19 times more fatalities inflicted by shelter and rescue pit bulls in only six years than the sum of all fatalities inflicted by shelter dogs in the 20th century.
+This was 42.5 times more fatalities inflicted by shelter and rescue dogs in only 12 years than the sum of all fatalities inflicted by shelter dogs in the 19th and 20th centuries combined.